-Ted Matherly and Brad N. Greenwood, in preparation for submission, Proceedings of the National Academy of Sciences.
+Ted Matherly and Brad N. Greenwood, in preparation for submission, Marketing Science.

 Cover photo by Wes Dickinson, licensed Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0).